LLNL/RAJAPerf/README.md

-If a kernel is added as part of a new group of kernels in the suite, a new value must be added to the 'GroupID' enum in the header file `RAJAPerfSuite.hxx` and an associated group string name must be added to the array of strings 'GroupNames' in the file `RAJAPerfSuite.cxx`.
+If a kernel is added as part of a new group of kernels in the suite, a new value must be added to the 'GroupID' enum in the header file `RAJAPerfSuite.hxx` and an associated group string name must be added to the 'GroupNames' array of strings in the file `RAJAPerfSuite.cxx`.
 Again, the enumeration values and items in the string array must be kept consistent.

 ### Add the kernel class

-Each kernel in the RAJA Performance Suite is implemented in a class whose header and implementation files live in the directory named for the group in which the kernel lives.
+Each kernel in the suite is implemented in a class whose header and implementation files live in the directory named for the group in which the kernel lives.
 The kernel class is responsible for implementing all operations needed to execute and record execution timing and result checksum information for each variant of the kernel.

-Continuing with our example, we add 'Foo' class header and implementation files 'Foo.hxx' and 'Foo.cxx' to the 'src/bar' directory.
-The class must inherit from the 'KernelBase' base class that defined the interface for kernels in the suite.
+Continuing with our example, we add 'Foo' class header and implementation files 'Foo.hxx' and 'Foo.cxx', respectively, to the 'src/bar' directory.
+The class must inherit from the 'KernelBase' base class that defines the interface for kernels in the suite.

 #### Kernel class header